broccolijs/broccoli/README.md

 For the command line interface, see [broccoli-cli](https://github.com/joliss/broccoli-cli).

 For a sample app, see [joliss/ember-app-kit#broccoli](https://github.com/joliss/ember-app-kit/tree/broccoli).
+Be sure to `npm link` (symlink) the current master branch of Broccoli into your `node_modules`, as releases are infrequent and usually out-of-date.

 **This is pre-alpha work-in-progress.
 It's not usable for building actual JavaScript applications yet.**